pirate/wireguard-docs/README.md

 Domain Name Server, used to resolve hostnames to IPs for VPN clients, instead of allowing DNS requests to leak outside the VPN and reveal traffic.
 Leaks are testable with http://dnsleak.com.

+### Example Strings

+`example-vpn.dev`, `public-server1`, `public-server2`, `home-server`, `laptop`, `phone`

+These are demo host and domain names used in the example config.
+Replace them with your own names when doing your actual setup.

+---

 ## Usage

 ### Quickstart

 Overview of the general process:

-0. Install `wireguard` or `wireguard-tools` on each node
+0. Install `apt install wireguard` or `pkg/brew install wireguard-tools` on each node
-1. Generate public and private keys locally on each node
+1. Generate public and private keys locally on each node `wg genkey`+`wg pubkey`
 2. Create a `wg0.conf` wireguard config file on the main relay server
     - `[Interface]` Make sure to specify a CIDR range for the entire VPN subnet when defining the address the server accepts routes for `Address = 10.0.0.1/24`
     - `[Peer]` Create a peer section for every client joining the VPN, using their corresponding remote public keys